kavia-subham/cloud-observability-suite-1847/observability_frontend/README.md

 6. Production build:
    - npm run build

+## Preview/502 Troubleshooting
+If you see a 502 Bad Gateway in the preview:
+- The preview proxy expects the app on port 3000.
+If another dev server is already running on 3000, the proxy may show 502.
+- Ensure only one dev server is running and that it binds to port 3000.
+- Use the non-interactive start script to force port 3000 and avoid prompts:
+  - npm run start:ci
+  - This sets PORT=3000 HOST=0.0.0.0 BROWSER=none CI=true.
+- In development, mocks are enabled by default unless REACT_APP_USE_MOCKS=false.
+This avoids backend connectivity failures blocking startup.

 ## Environment Variables
 The app reads environment variables prefixed with REACT_APP_ at build time.
 Edit .env or provide them via your environment when running build/start.